2023 Video Challenge for High School Students

 Assemble your team

-The team can consist of 1-4 US high school students.
+Your team can consist of 1 to 4 students enrolled in high school or equivalent level home-school in the United States.
 Each member should submit signed Parent Permission form.

 Find a team advisor

 If you are participating as part of a class project, your teacher will be your Team Advisor.
 If you would like to participate individually, find a faculty member at your school who can advise you along the way.

 One person on your team should be designated as a team captain.
 This person will coordinate the submission of your entry and fill in the registration form (available between January 18 and April 25, 2022).
 The team captain should be listed as Team Member 1 on the registration form.

 Brainstorm and decide on the story

 As described in The Challenge, your video should tell a coherent and impactful story that introduces viewers to targeted cancer therapies.
 For materials on science communication and effective scientific storytelling, visit the Resources page.
 The Video Challenge Learn section contains a general overview of the topics with links to further resources.

 In this challenge, your target audience are fellow high school students who have a similar knowledge of biology to your own, but have not studied your video’s topic in greater detail.
 A good approach is to start with a list of concepts that you’d want the viewer to understand after watching your video.Your team should brainstorm many ideas at this stage and choose one that appeals to you the most.
 It's also important to think about the 2-minute time constraint and how much information you can communicate effectively.
 Remember, quality trumps quantity!
 The American Association for the Advancement of Science recommends to always keep in mind the 3Ms when communicating science: a good message should be Miniature, Memorable, and Meaningful.

 The Scientific Storytelling section of the Resources page provides links to resources on effective science communication.